gen-gematogen/pythonprac/README.md

 # pythonprac
-Repo of practicus tasks of 3 year of MSU CMC
+Repo of practicum tasks of 3 year of MSU CMC